About This Chevrolet Silverado Build

 Fitment Breakdown: Fuel Off-Road Rebel 6 D681 on the Chevrolet Silverado

 I walked around this Silverado for twenty minutes just to soak in the stance.
-Running 20x10 Fuel Off-Road Rebel 6 wheels changes the entire profile of the truck.
-That extra width pushes the track out just enough to look aggressive without looking cartoonish.
+Running a 20x10 Fuel Off-Road Rebel 6 on this platform requires precision to get it right.
+These wheels push the track width out just enough to scream aggression without looking like a mall crawler.

 What We Recommend for Chevrolet Silverado Owners